gpac/ComplianceWarden/README.md

 ### Online version

-An online version is available [here for HEIF/MIAF](https://gpac.github.io/ComplianceWarden-wasm/) and [here for AVIF](https://gpac.github.io/ComplianceWarden-wasm/avif.html).
+An online version is available [here](https://gpac.github.io/ComplianceWarden-wasm/).
 Note that the software is executed in your browser and doesn't upload any data outside your computer.

 ### Usage